ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 - the **inductive bias** of each layer,
 - what the **important hyperparameters** are for each layer,
 - **when to use** each layer,
-- **how to code** each layer in TensorFlow 2.0.
+- **how to program** each layer in TensorFlow 2.0.

 All code examples are built using `tensorflow==2.2.0` using the Keras Functional API.

 ## Background - what is inductive bias?

-One term I use a lot in this article is **inductive bias** - a useful term if only to sound clever and impress your friends at dinner parties.
+A key term in this article is **inductive bias** - a useful term to sound clever and impress your friends.

 **Inductive bias is the hard-coding of assumptions into the structure of a learning algorithm**.
-These assumptions make the method more special purpose and less flexible, but often much more useful.
-By hard coding in assumptions about the structure of the data & task, we can learn functions in practice that we couldn't other wise.
+These assumptions make the method **more special purpose, less flexible but more useful**.
+By hard coding in assumptions about the structure of the data & task, we can learn functions that we otherwise can't.

 Examples of inductive bias in machine learning include margin maximization (classes should be separated by as large a boundary as possible - used in Support Vector Machines) and nearest neighbours (samples close together in feature space are in the same class - used in the k-nearest neighbours algorithm).

-**It's a common lesson in machine learning - a bit of bias is good** as you can trade it for variance).
+**A bit of bias is good** - this is a common lesson in machine learning (bias can be traded off for variance).
 This also holds in reinforcement learning, where unbiased approxmiations of a high variance Monte Carlo return performs worse than bootstrapped temporal difference methods.

 <br />

-# 1. Fully Connected Layer
+# 1. The Fully Connected Layer

-Also known as a dense or feed-forward layer, **the fully connected layer is the most general purpose deep learning layer**.
+**The fully connected layer is the most general purpose deep learning layer**.

-This layer imposes the **least amount of structure** of our layers.
-It will be found in almost all neural networks - often being used to control the size & shape of the output layer.
+Also known as a dense or feed-forward layer, this layer imposes the **least amount of structure** of our layers.
+It will be found in almost all neural networks - if only used to control the size & shape of the output layer.

 ## How does the fully connected layer work?